Bulk Edit | Yext Hitchhikers Platform

 Unmerged List Behavior

-For List fields, there are two options provided for when the merged view is not calculated.
+For list-type fields, there are two options provided for when the merged view is not calculated.
 Once a user has added their new list item(s), they can choose to overwrite the lists across the selected entity profiles, or to simply append the new items to the end of each list.
-The latter option will preserve the existing lists on any of the selected entities, and simply append the new item(s) to those lists.

-When editing under 2,500 entities, any update will be applied synchronously.
-Once the user saves an update, the system will apply the update to the selected entities, and the user will need to wait for these updates to apply before they can continue to use Content.
+When bulk editing fewer than 2,500 entities, any update will be applied synchronously.
+This means that once the user applies a bulk edit, the user will need to wait for updates to apply before they can continue to use Content.

 Conflicting updates are treated such that “last update wins”.
 For example, in the following scenario:

-1. User selects a large set (> threshold) of entities to Bulk Edit.
-Entity 123 is included in the set.
+1. User selects a set of 3,000 entities to bulk edit.
+Entity A is included in the set.

-2. User edits the Description field from Bulk Edit, starting an asynchronous job to update the field value.
+2. User bulk-edits the Description field, starting an asynchronous job to update the field value.

-3. User navigates to Entity 123 in Entity Edit, and updates the Description field.
+3. User then navigates to Entity A in Entity Edit and updates the Description field again, before the asynchronous edit job is completed.

-The update in Step 3 would clobber the update in step 2, since it was made at a later point in time.
+In this case, the update in step 3 would override the update in step 2, since it was made at a later point in time.

-If you wish to perform these actions for >2,500 entities, you will need to do so in batches of <2,500 entities at a time.
+If you wish to perform these actions for a set of 2,500 or more entities, you will need to do so in batches of fewer than 2,500 entities at a time.

 Feedback